cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/scaling/elasticsearch-scaling.md

 By moving primary and replica shards to different nodes, Elasticsearch achieves both data redundancy and improved performance.

+## Resizing Elasticsearch servers

+When Cloud 66 provisions an Elasticsearch server, we configure its resource usage (such as memory) to fit the server size you initially choose.
+If you later change the size of that server, it can cause issues with Elasticsearch - particularly if you are reducing the capacity of the server.
+As such **we do not recommend resizing existing servers**.

+Instead of changing the size of the current server we recommend provisioning a new server with the desired capacity and then swapping it out with the existing one.

 ## General recommendations

 - **It is preferable to scale to three or more servers.** This is because that in order to avoid a [split brain](https://en.wikipedia.org/wiki/Split-brain_(computing)), there must be a majority of the master eligible nodes present for the cluster to be active and elect a master node.
 For two nodes this number is two, so the loss of connectivity between the nodes for whatever reason will render the cluster inoperable until connectivity is restored.